RooTender/RPGMinify/README.md

 ## How to use this tool?

-1. Open folder with your game
+1. Download the executable from the latest release
-2. Drag & drop this tool there
+2. Drag & drop the tool to folder with your game
-3. Simply run it
+3. Run the executable
+4. Well done, enjoy optimized game 🎉

 ## Features